Angle Icon

 Common challenges in documenting medical notes

-Digital documentation has improved accuracy, but it's also created a new burden.
-Here are some common challenges associated with making medical notes:
+Digital clinical documentation has improved accuracy, but it's also created a new burden.
+Here are some common challenges associated with making clinical notes:

 • Time-consuming: Clinicians spend an average of 13.5 hours per week on documentation, with 3.2 hours spent outside work.
 Many take notes home, which cuts into personal time.